shahilahmed/template-virtual-machine-C/README.md

 # Template Virtual Machine for C Language

+* # Note
+    - **This is just a template for creating virtual machine in C**
+    - **This Template comes with code disassembly just add the opcode in instructions in data.c**
+    - **You can create several Models like Register Virtaul Machine,Accumaltor Virtaul machine,Stack Virtual Machine etc etc just modify the ```type_vm``` structure and some opcodes*

 * ### Registers
    - PC : Program Counter is used for pointing instruction in the memory executing the instruction and then incrementing itself
    - SP : Stack Pointer is used to point top of the stack